BMW finds engine issue in 2013 M5, M6 cars, halts shipments

-DETROIT (Reuters) - BMW AG (BMWG.DE) halted deliveries and will recall some newly built 2013 M5 and M6 performance cars due to an engine oil pump problem that could lead to severe engine damage.
+DETROIT, Sept 21 (Reuters) - BMW AG halted deliveries and will recall some newly built 2013 M5 and M6 performance cars due to an engine oil pump problem that could lead to severe engine damage.

 BMW is now contacting owners of the 2013 M5 sedan, M6 coupe and M6 convertible and recommends they not drive the cars until the issue is fixed, according to a technical service message sent to dealers Friday and obtained by Reuters.